Evaluate skill quality using scenarios

 Evals vs Reviews

 The Review Skills feature reviews the skills against best practice, whereas Evaluations actually generates scenarios and then validate the quality of the skill, by testing if agents perform better against those scenario with the skill.
+You will use Lint, Review, and Scenario based evals, to make an effective tile.

 Prerequisites

-• Logged into Tessl
+• Logged into Tessl.

-• Tessl installed (latest version)
+• Tessl installed (latest version).

-• Access to a workspace (you must be at least a Publisher)
+• Access to a workspace (you must be at least a Publisher).

-Step 2: Generate scenarios
+Step 1: Generate evaluation scenarios

-Prompt your agent (e.g. Claude):
+Then prompt your agent (e.g. Claude):

 1. Verify Tessl installation

-2. Convert your skill to a tile (if it is not already in one) - this is a necessary prerequisite to running evaluations
+2. Convert your skill to a tile (if it is not already in one)

 3. Generate an initial set of scenarios

-Step 2a (Optional): Review and update eval scenarios
+Step 2: (Optional) Review and edit scenarios

 Each scenario contains:

-Step 3: Update tile.json
+Step 3: Check tile.json

 Step 4: Run the evaluation